Matthew Gabriele is a professor of medieval studies and the chair of the Department of Religion and Culture at Virginia Tech.

 The Legend of Charlemagne in the Middle Ages: Power, Faith, and Crusade, ed.
 Matthew Gabriele and Jace Stuckey (Palgrave Macmillan, 2008).

-“The Shock of Prophecy: The Future Perfect of Jerusalem in Robert the Monk’s Historia of the First Crusade,” Journal of Medieval History, 42 (2016): forthcoming.
+“From Prophecy to Apocalypse: The Verb Tenses of Jerusalem in Robert the Monk’s Historia of the First Crusade,” Journal of Medieval History, 42 (2016): 304–16.